 4.5 Community health promotion, prevention and management of NCDs

 An interesting aspect of our analysis in El Salvador was the high level of organisation at the community level.
-It was reported by staff members that people had gained strong organisation levels during the civil war period and therefore there was a strong commitment to participate in decision-making.
-The NHF was born from people of the communities who commenced advocating for the right to healthcare in the early 90s.
+It was reported by staff members that people had gained strong organisation levels during the civil war period and therefore there was a strong commitment of people to participate in decision-making.
+The NHF was born from people of the communities which commenced advocating for the right to healthcare in the early 90s.
 These community bonds were reinforced due to the need for organised activism for structural change to overcome the current social, economic and political aspects that impact on health.
 The NHF is present in 12 of 14 departments of the country.

 For us, there is strength in counting on social participation, because they [NHF] are in a way, the guards of the health system…Who better than they to visualise and follow-up, since a lot of the time we are not able to due to work…It is the communities that are organised, or those which the NHF has organised, that participate the most in our programmes, such as vaccinations, or controlling dengue fever and chronic illnesses.
 In the territories where the NHF is present, the population is very organised.
 The people know what their obligations are.
 We collaborate also, but they know that this is a shared responsibility… [empowered communities] know that health is for everyone, it is not just the responsibility of the MoH.
 It is not just about being cured, but it should be more about prevention.
 This is where the people of the NHF are helping the most.
-(Regional Director of PHC centre)
+(Regional Director of Primary Health Care)